-If you want to go the next level, also include the price you paid for each item (if you remember) and the how much it would cost you to replace it in the event it was lost, stolen or damaged.
-Use those numbers to get proper “replacement value” insurance for your gear (meaning if you have an older model that's discontinued they would cover the cost of replacing it with the latest similar model).
+If you want to go to the next level, also include the price you paid for each item (if you remember) and then how much it would cost you to replace it in the event it was lost, stolen, or damaged.
+Use those numbers to get proper “replacement value” insurance for your gear (meaning if you have an older model that’s discontinued they would cover the cost of replacing it with the latest similar model).

 NOTE: A little note about insuring your camera gear

 Check with your home owner’s policy if your particular camera can be added as a floater or extension of your regular policy.
 Some cameras (such as a Canon 5D Mark III, or a Sony a9) are considered “pro-level” camera bodies, and as such many insurance companies will not cover it under your home policy.
 The same goes for high-end lenses like the Canon L-series.

 So call them to ask about your exact gear and if it’s not covered get a dedicated policy just for your camera equipment.
 By doing the inventory, you may also discover that the value of all your gear is a lot higher than you thought.
 Don’t make the mistake of assuming it’s covered – find out for sure, and get an adequate policy for replacement value if it’s not.